 With three days a week on-site, my proposed telecommuting arrangement maintains our regular team meetings.
 And because I’m evaluating them by well-defined outcomes and not heavy oversight, they’re motivated to do the necessary work without my standing by every moment.

-Telework is something that has been done successfully at many other companies such as Amazon, Cigna and Sodexo.
+Telework is done successfully at many other companies such as Amazon, Cigna and Sodexo.
 Why don’t we give my proposal a fair trial?”

 To further boost your chances of agreement, apply the two telecommuting proposal tactics described in How to Convince Your Boss to Let You Work from Home.